The Brady Bunch Hour: Casting

 Although Robert Reed's dissatisfaction with other Brady Bunch incarnations is well-known, he quickly signed on to star in the variety show.
 Maureen McCormick recalled: "We joked that it was the first time any of us could remember him wanting to do something Brady-related."
 Barry Williams once wrote: "The Brady Bunch Hour was incredibly bad, but even more incredible was the fact that Robert Reed (who you'd expect would be foaming at the mouth about this mess) really enjoyed being on it."
 When Williams asked him why, Reed said: "I've studied voice and dancing.
 I'm terrible at both, and it proved to be true, but when Sid and Marty met with me, they described the whole thing in very positive terms and I thought, 'What fun!
 This'll be a hoot!'"
-Quipped McCormick, "He sang and danced without caring that he was lousy and the show itself was worse.
-His inner Dorothy had found her calling."
+Quipped McCormick, "He sang and danced without caring that he was lousy and the show itself was worse."